mgeraci/eslint-plugin-block-function-spacing/docs/rules/space-before-function-prop.md

-# Space Before Function Props
+# Space Before Function Prop

 Functions, when defined as the properties of a dictionary, must be preceded by a line of whitespace.